 - Garden Salad or Taco Salad

-Chili is the perfect make-ahead recipe because it reheats easily and is freezer-friendly.
-Whether you’re making a big batch of homemade chili for your weekly meal prep or for a game day party, you have several options when it comes to storing and reheating this Dutch oven chili.
+Dutch oven chili con carne is the perfect make-ahead recipe because it reheats easily and is freezer-friendly.
+Whether you're making a big batch of homemade chili for your weekly meal prep or for a game day party, you have several options when it comes to storing and reheating this stovetop Dutch oven chili.

 How to Store